Thermocouples

 Compensating Alloys

-Alloys with similar thermoelectric properties to the alloys in the thermocouple.
-They are used to connect the thermocouple to the instrument.
+Alloys with thermoelectric properties similar to those of thermocouple alloys, used to connect the thermocouple to the measuring instrument.

 Deviation

-The difference between the value of the controlled variable and the value at which it is being controlled.
+The difference between the desired value of the controlled variable and the actual value at which it is being maintained.

 Fahrenheit